FalconLee1011/Customized-Aerial-Screen-Saver/README.md

   - Star this project
   - Spread happiness!
 Share the app!

-If you really love this app or me, you can
+If you really love this app or me, you can consider

 <a href="https://www.buymeacoffee.com/xtli" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>